spinningideas/react-native-project-accelerator/README.md

 Includes localization and authorization via services based approach using hooks to manage state and react native for UX

+STATUS: Alpha

+Note: This repo is under active change and this code should be used as reference implementation ONLY and not used in a production application

 ## Getting Started

 To run the app, simply run